AdmiralCloud/ac-redislock/README.md

 + value - if set will be compared with the redisKey value before releasing.
 If not matching, the function will return an error message
 + suppressMismatch - if true, no warning will be logged if the value does not match the stored one (see "multiple processes" section)

+getLock has following parameters
++ redisKey - STRING required name for the key
++ value - if set it will be used to match existing redisKey value before returning.
+If not matching, the function will return an error message

 ## Examples

 ```